percona/tokudb-docs/source/variables.rst

 ``tokudb_backup_throttle``

-  (Enterprise Edition) This variable specifies the maximum number of bytes per second the copier of a hot backup process will consume.
+  This variable specifies the maximum number of bytes per second the copier of a hot backup process will consume.
 Lowering its value will cause the hot backup operation to take more time but consume less IO on the server.
 The default value is 18446744073709551615.

 ``tokudb_rpl_lookup_rows``